 Tell her!
 If you think it’s going to be a huge flop and something not up your alley, let her know!
 The only way they can make it better and more you is by having that hard conversation.
 Sure it may not feel good at the moment, but if you want to have a good time, you have to be honest.
 Otherwise, you may end up resenting that friend that poured their heart into making something they thought would be a blast for you.

 A very special thank you to Katie Frost of Katie Frost Weddings for sharing expert tips on how to handle all those awkward wedding planning issues.
 For Katie’s help successfully navigating the planning process — and having the wedding of your dreams – you can contact her directly through her Brides of North Texas vendor profile.

-Other Local Vendors: Nuage, Inc., Gold Dust, Katie Frost Weddings, Marquee Event Rentals, Details Dallas Floral and Events, Styled Shoots Across America, Wild Garden Photography, Heather Benge Events, Emery Ann Design, Gold Ribbon Confections, Weddings by Debbie, Etoile Fine Jewelry, Nuage Designs
+Other Local Vendors: Nuage, Inc., Gold Dust, Katie Frost Weddings, Marquee Event Rentals, Details Dallas Floral and Events, Generation Tux, Styled Shoots Across America, Wild Garden Photography, Heather Benge Events, Emery Ann Design, Gold Ribbon Confections, Weddings by Debbie, Etoile Fine Jewelry, Nuage Designs